-Assumption~\ref{ass:lcoal} also encompasses many global compressors, as it only requires the compression within a local region.
+Definition~\ref{ass:lcoal} also encompasses many global compressors, as it only requires the compression within a local region.

 Here, $k$ is the number of selected coordinates, $t_j$ indexes the $j$-th largest magnitude entry of $x$ and $[x]_{t_j}$ denotes the corresponding value, $b_1=32$ corresponds to 32-bit floating-point representation ensuring exact precision, and $\text{sign}(\cdot)$ is applied elementwise.
-The top-$k$ compressors satisfy Assumption~\ref{ass:lcoal} with $p=2$, $r=1$, $C>0$, and $\delta=k/d$, while the norm-sign compressors satisfy Assumption~\ref{ass:lcoal} with $p=\infty$, $r=1$, $C>0$, and $\delta=1/2$.
+The top-$k$ compressors satisfy Definition~\ref{ass:lcoal} with $p=2$, $r=1$, $C>0$, and $\delta=k/d$, while the norm-sign compressors satisfy Definition~\ref{ass:lcoal} with $p=\infty$, $r=1$, $C>0$, and $\delta=1/2$.